Royal Bank of Scotland pays women on average 37 percent less than men

 RBS reported its first profit in a decade on Friday, and cut pay for its Chief Executive Ross McEwan by 6 percent for failing to hit targets on improving customers’ trust in the bank.

-Other organisations to have made such disclosures include U.S. investment banks like Citigroup (C.N), Wells Fargo (WFC.N) and Bank of America (BAC.N), as well as the Bank of England.
+Other organisations to have made such disclosures include U.S. investment banks like Citigroup, Wells Fargo and Bank of America, as well as the Bank of England.

-Other major British lenders Lloyds Banking Group (LLOY.L) and HSBC (HSBA.L) said this week they will publish their pay gaps before the April deadline.
+Other major British lenders Lloyds Banking Group and HSBC said this week they will publish their pay gaps before the April deadline.
+(Reporting by Lawrence White; Editing by Edmund Blair)